hyperfield/yt-channel-downloader/README.md

 ## Change Log

+## PENDING
+- **Thumbnail downloads**: Added checkbox in Settings to enable thumbnail downloads for each video link.

 ### What's New in version 0.4.5
 - **Fetch progress dialog**: Added an indefinite progress bar dialog window that displays the elapsed time in seconds and has a Cancel button.
 - **Some refactoring**: Added numerous Python docstrings, introduced a new class, and reformatted the code for improved cleanliness and readability.